wcolts2000/Graphs/projects/ancestor/README.md

 # Earliest Ancestor

 This is a take-home coding challenge from a top tech company.
-The spec is providied verbatim.
+The spec is provided verbatim.

 ## Problem